blaisetine/blaisetine.github.io/_pages/about.md

 Systems, compilers and hardware support for heterogeneous architectures.

-Die-stacked memory architectures and applications in high performance computing.

 Reconfigurable and hybrid architectures for high performance computing using FPGAs.

 Software-hardware codesign of custom accelerators in Graph Analytics, Relational Databases and Machine Learning.

-Novel architectures for low-power graphics accelerator in VR and AR domains.
+Novel architectures for low-power graphics accelerator in AR and VR domains.

+High-bandwidth memory architectures and applications in high performance computing.